Synthetic Identity Fraud

 Synthetic identity theft represents a growing threat to digital customers and online businesses.
 It works by piecing together fragments of the victim’s identity from multiple sources, creating a composite that can be used for fraudulent credit applications and purchases.
-This constitutes a more sophisticated form of identity theft than conventional attack methods, making it more difficult to stop.
-Fortunately, there are steps that companies can take to protect themselves and their customers from synthetic identity fraud.

-What Is Synthetic Identity Theft?
-A Definition
+Synthetic Identity Theft Definition

-Let’s start with a synthetic identity theft definition.
-Synthetic identity theft is a digital fraud method that combines data from multiple sources to create phony credentials that can be used to apply for financing, make fraudulent purchases, or commit other financial crimes.
+Synthetic identity theft is a digital fraud method that combines data from multiple sources (real and invented) to create phony credentials to commit financial crimes.
 Typically, pieces of real Personally Identifiable Information (PII) are combined with false information to give the appearance of legitimacy.
 For example, a person’s real name and Social Security Number (SSN) may be combined with a different email and bank account to divert funds from a loan application in the victim’s name to the criminal’s bank account.

-How Do You Create Synthetic Identities?
+How Do You Create a Synthetic Identity?

-Creating a synthetic identity typically begins with the theft of a real credential such as a Social Security Number or Employer Identification Number (EIN).
-This may be combined with other real credentials, such as real names.
-Real information gets combined with false data such as fake addresses or emails and bank accounts not owned by the victim of the identity theft scam.
-Combining real and fake information enables the perpetrator to commit financial crimes such as applying for a credit card in the victim’s name or applying for a loan.
+Then, real information gets combined with false data such as fake addresses or emails and bank accounts not owned by the victim of the identity theft scam.
+Combining real and fake information enables the perpetrator to commit financial crimes such as applying for a credit card in the victim’s name, or applying for a loan.
 Some fraudsters also use synthetic identities to make fraudulent purchases and have them sent to the wrong address, from which they can be returned for a refund or sold for profit.

 How Does Synthetic Identity Theft Occur?